METALS-Nickel prices drop on worries China steel demand is losing its shine

 SYDNEY, Nov 17 (Reuters) - Shanghai nickel prices fell on Friday on worries about growth in Chinese steel markets, with the sector heading into a low consumption period over winter.

-The base metal, used widely to help make stainless steel, closed the week down 7 percent on the Shanghai Futures Exchange.
+The base metal, used widely to help make stainless steel, was heading for a 7-percent weekly loss on the Shanghai Futures Exchange.

-* LME NICKEL: London Metal Exchange nickel had edged slightly higher by 0710 GMT, to $11,445 a tonne, only partially reversing a 2.7-percent fall overnight.

-* OTHER SHFE METALS: The sell-off in nickel came amid a mixed finish in Chinese metals futures.
-Active ShFE copper gained 0.06 percent, while zinc was up 0.28 percent and aluminium dipped 0.81 percent.
+* OTHER SHFE METALS: The sell-off in nickel came amid across-the-board declines in Chinese metals futures.
+Active ShFE copper dipped 0.09 percent, while zinc was off 0.44 percent and aluminium 0.68 percent

 * CHINA ECONOMY: China’s economy cooled further last month, with industrial output, fixed-asset investment and retail sales missing expectations.